 The scores from the Skills Assessment will provide your Center for Student Success advisor an indication of your abilities so that they can guide and register you appropriately.
-The exam is not pass/fail but your scores will help your academic advisor determine the appropriate placement in your college courses and whether you are eligible for the First Year Project Access program or other support programs offered by the College.
+The exam is not pass/fail, but your scores will determine the appropriate placement in your college courses.

 How do I prepare for the placement exam?